What is Reverse Osmosis?

 Drinking salt water at a high concentrate will cause your stomach wall to draw water through its membrane walls from your body in attempt to equalize or dilute the concentrate.
 This could result in severe dehydration and ultimately death.

-In Reverse Osmosis, pressure is exerted on the concentrated side to force the water molecules through the membrane to the pure water side.
+In RO, pressure is exerted on the concentrated side to force the water molecules through the membrane to the pure water side.
 This is the opposite of Osmosis, thus the term Reverse Osmosis.
-In water purification, Reverse Osmosis is commonly used in residential and commercial applications.
+In water purification, RO is commonly used in residential and commercial applications.

-Private boats all the way up to large ships use Reverse Osmosis for desalination of sea water as well.
+Private boats all the way up to large ships use RO for desalination of sea water as well.
 Reverse Osmosis can also be used to purify other liquids with undesirable purity.

 For more information on Reverse Osmosis, feel free to give us a call at 760-734-5955.